cannonkeys/ck-docs/docs/brutal-v2-build-guide.md

 **What's Included**
--   The Brutal V2  case itself
+-   The Brutal V2  case
 -   An aluminum plate
 -   The PCB and the USB Unified Daughterboard
 -   One set of long gaskets, one set of short gaskets